Jegama/calvinist-parrot/README.md

 ## Version History

+- Sept 11th 2024 update: Added a new quick QA feature in the home page.
+You can now ask quick questions to the Calvinist Parrot, no login required.
+- Aug 2024 update: The Calvinist Parrot is now available on Instagram!
+You can chat with the Lite version of the Calvinist Parrot on Instagram.
+[Calvinist Parrot Lite](https://aistudio.instagram.com/ai/1182100252914420/?utm_source=share)
 - July 2024 update: Please welcome the Spanish version of the Calvinist Parrot!
 [El Loro Calvinista](https://lorocalvinista.com/)
 - June 2024 update: v2.7 The CCEL tool is back!
 And the CCEL Librarian joined the main chat too.
 - Mar 2024 update: v2.4 is out!
 New sermon review tool is up!
 You can now review sermons using Bryan Chappell's evaluation framework from his book, Christ-Centered Preaching.